dereklh4/final_project_759/README.md

 # Parallel Minimax Reversi

-*This code was originally written to run some experiments on a HPC platform (euler) at UW-Madison
+*This code was originally written to run some experiments for a class research project on a HPC platform (euler) at UW-Madison.

 This project has the server/client code necessary to play two minimax agents against each other.
 There are 3 agents available:
 1. client_random_player - makes moves randomly throughout the game